albertotrunk/UE5-Dream/README.md

 THE EARLY ACCESS WILL BE AVAILABLE SOON

-**I need someone who works in Epic or have a Megagrant to check the code**
+**I need someone who works in Epic or has a Megagrant to check the code** and to be sure about quality!!

 What??
 Why??
 How??